 'Lust for Life' by Irving StoneIrving Stone's 'Lust for Life' is a fictional retelling of the great painter-philosopher Vincent van Gogh's story.
-“It was a very important book for me during my days of struggle,” Kher said, praising the book.
+It was a very important book for me during my days of struggle, Kher said, praising the book.

 'How The Steel Was Tempered' by Nikolai OstrovskyThe actor further shared that he liked Russian novelist Nikolai Ostrovsky's book 'How The Steel Was Tempered'.
 The book 'is a fictionalized account of author Nikolai Ostrovsky's experiences in fighting for the Bolsheviks during the Civil War and his difficulty in overcoming crippling injuries after the war ended,' reads the book's blurb.

-'My Autobiography' by Charlie ChaplinCharlie Chaplin's autobiography was very important (as well),” Kher said.
+'My Autobiography' by Charlie ChaplinCharlie Chaplin's autobiography was very important (as well), Kher said.
 'My Autobiography' by Charlie Chaplin was first published in 1964 and it gives a glimpse into the life of one of the most popular comedian-filmmaker-celebrities of the 20th-century.